 This neighbourhood is a relatively quiet area of town with a fairly large, cosmopolitan population.
-Many are working-class residents who aren't too focused on the nightlife, but there are several good restaurants and bars in the vicinity.
+There are several good restaurants and bars in the vicinity.
 Watergraafsmeer also has a large ice-skating rink, the Jaap Edenbaan.

-Westerpark is home to a large number of expat residents and is especially recommended for young families.
-It has several good schools as well as a few choice attractions, including the famous Westergasfabriek cultural district, the Het Ketelhuis art house cinema, cafes and designer boutiques.
+Westerpark is home to a large expat population and is especially recommended for young families.
+It has several good schools and a few choice attractions, including the famous Westergasfabriek cultural district, the Het Ketelhuis art house cinema, cafes and designer boutiques.
 While some neighbourhoods within Westerpark are fairly quiet, others boast a lively nightlife.
 Be sure to look out for the markets and festivals that pop up in the area.

 Areas for young and single expats in Amsterdam

 Centrum is the heart of Amsterdam, and a metropolitan favourite.
 Despite being the most populated area of the city, many prefer to live in its small, pricey apartments for convenient proximity to world-renowned attractions and great restaurants, as well as the ease of getting around.

 One of the most loved destinations is the Grachtengordel, or Canal Belt, where expats will find the famous tree-lined canals associated with Amsterdam.
 The Singel Canal is widely visited because of the Anne Frank House and other museums.
 Perhaps equally famous, but for very different reasons, is De Wallen – the city's Red Light District.